- By: Pedro Candeias

 PRINCIPLE OF SOCIALIZATION

-The Principle of Socialization teach us that gains in muscular fitness will be greater if your Karate Kids make new friends and work together toward a common goal.
+The Principle of Socialization teaches us that gains in muscular fitness will be greater if your Karate Kids make new friends and work together toward a common goal.
 Here, we are going inside Psychology Science (that’s for other articles).

-Participating in your Karate classes can help youth feel Connected to other students… It’s fundamental that every each of those students gain confidence and feel competence in their physical abilities and work toward a common goal.
+Participating in your Karate classes can help youth feel Connected to other students… It’s fundamental that every each of those students gains confidence and feel competence in their physical abilities and work toward a common goal.